Nathan Healy

 Boulder Electricity Prices

-Colorado electricity rates have risen from 13.1 cents per kWh in 2021 to 15.1 cents in 2024, representing a 15% increase over three years.
+Colorado electricity rates have climbed from 13.1 cents per kWh in 2021 to 15.1 cents in 2024—a 15% increase in just three years.
+Boulder residents face these rising costs each month.

 Price of Energy: Colorado vs National Average